DCAN-Labs/HBCD-MADE/docs/source/json_configuration.rst

 Processing Settings and Configuration
 =====================================

 Selections of HBCD-MADE processing parameters are made in JSON keys rather than in the MATLAB preprocessing scripts.
-An example ``.json`` used for processing data can be found :download:`here <proc_settings.json>`.
-The parameters defined in the downloadable ``.json`` are identical to the parameters used for HBCD data processing.
+An example ``.json`` that has been used for processing data can be found :download:`here <proc_settings.json>`.
+The parameters defined in the downloadable ``.json`` are typical parameters used for HBCD data processing.
+Instead, refer to the MADE_specification.csv output file for details on which parameters were used.
 The settings specified in the JSON fall under two general categories:

 1. :ref:`Global parameters <Global_settings>` : These settings fall under the JSON key ``global_parameters`` and serve as the default settings across tasks.